 3. The same negator also extends to clauses with different types of stative predicates, showing a convergence with the positive existential predication pattern extending to stative predicates.

-4. This negator ni begins to occur with various forms of the verb wnn ‘exist’ used a existential copula.
+4. This negator ni begins to occur with various forms of the verb wnn ‘to exist’ used as an existential copula.

-5. The collocation ni wn [neg exist] fuses into a new negative existential marker written nn.
+5. The collocation ni wn [neg. ‘exist’] fuses into a new negative existential marker, written nn.

-6. In several stages, this new negator nn spreads again to other contexts, such as those with originally locative adjuncts, leading to reanalysis as negator plus locative predicate, and to other stative predicates.
+6. In several stages, this new negator nn spreads again to other contexts, such as those with originally locative adjuncts, leading to reanalysis as a negator plus locative predicate, and to other stative predicates.

 7. The new negator nn comes to be used with verbal predicates, in particular modal ones.